-A cat with hypothermia must be warmed up, but this should be a gradual process.
+A cat with hypothermia must be warmed up gradually.
 Wrap your cat in a thick blanket.
-If her hypothermia is moderate, add a hot water bottle under a blanket.
+If its hypothermia is moderate, put a hot water bottle under a blanket.
 In severe cases, your cat will need IV fluids administered by a vet.

-Cats can go into shock.
-In fact, it’s likely if she experiences something traumatic.
-Common experiences that plunge cats into shock include injuries, blood loss, and allergic reactions.
+Shock is likely if a cat experiences something traumatic.
 Common warning signs that your cat is in shock include:

 - Vomiting and diarrhea